DigitalIntegerators/KnowldegeBase/influxdb/Readme.md

 FAQS

-what happens if we imported 2 different csv files with 2 different schemas if you import a CSV file with schema A, and then later import a CSV file with schema B, both CSV files will be stored in the same bucket.
+what happens if we imported 2 different csv files with 2 different schemas?

+if you import a CSV file with schema A, and then later import a CSV file with schema B, both CSV files will be stored in the same bucket.
 The first CSV file will be stored as a measurement with fields and tags based on schema A, while the second CSV file will be stored as a separate measurement with fields and tags based on schema B.

 What is a measurement in Line Protocol?

 A measurement in Line Protocol is a string that identifies the data that is being stored.
 It is similar to a table in a relational database.

 What are tags in Line Protocol?
 Tags in Line Protocol are key-value pairs that provide metadata about the data being stored.
 They are used to filter and group data in queries.

 What are fields in Line Protocol?

 Fields in Line Protocol are the actual data being stored.
 They are associated with a measurement and can be of different data types, such as integer, float, and string.

 How do you write a Line Protocol record?

 A Line Protocol record consists of a measurement, zero or more tags, zero or more fields, and a timestamp.
 Here is an example: "measurement,tag1=value1,tag2=value2 field1=1.23,field2=4.56 timestamp".

 How do you escape special characters in Line Protocol?
  To escape a special character in Line Protocol, you need to use a backslash () before the character.
 For example, to include a comma in a field value, you would write ",".

 Can you use Line Protocol to write data to InfluxDB?

 Yes, Line Protocol is the format used to write data to InfluxDB.
 You can use the InfluxDB API or a client library, such as the Python InfluxDB library, to write data in Line Protocol format.